Choosing The Best Hunting Lease Insurance Policy

 Leasing itself has been around since the 1930s, in the South,” said Sean Ferbrache, chief operating officer for American Hunting Lease Association.
 “Large forest companies and landowners allowed leasing for trappers to trap on their lands.
 Liability likely came shortly after that, so although I don’t know specifically when liability coverage came into prominence, I would expect the first time a trapper or lease was injured and blamed the landowner, liability insurance was likely necessary from that point on.”

 While hunt clubs (leases) date back to the late 60s and 70s in the South, leases were not as common in the Northeast and Midwest.
 It’s definitely a newer thing there because there weren’t large tracts of land owned by timber companies, but things have changed in the past two decades.
 Competition is almost as fierce now in northern and midwestern states.

 Insurance for Hunters

-While leases might have sparked initial interest, this offering is open to those who own hunting land, lease it or hunt by permission.
+While leases might have sparked initial interest, this offering is open to those who own hunting land, lease it, and hunt by permission.
 Fortunately, even landowners can take out policies on their own land.
 Still, it’s important to create outlines on who can hunt and participate in activities on the property.
-(Everyone covered by the policy does not have to be a member of the NDA to be included.)

 Landowners and hunters alike have some legal risks when using a property, even for recreational purposes.
 All parties involved can benefit from having a liability insurance plan in place.
-Don’t risk personal assets and look into the best hunting lease insurance policy you can find.
+Don’t risk personal assets.
+It’s important to have the best hunting lease insurance policy.

 Leverage for Hunters